 Which Joshua Tree National Park Entrance is Best?

-Another nice thing about Joshua Tree is that it has four entrances and visitor centers.
-So no matter which way you are coming from, it’s easy to get into the park.
-You’ll never have to miss a visitor center because there’s one at every entrance.
+Another thing that makes visiting Joshua Tree National Park easier is that it has four entrances and four visitor centers.
+So no matter which way you are coming from, it’s convenient to get into the park.
+And you’ll never to miss a visitor center because there’s one at every entrance.

-Most people coming from LA and the west enter the park at the town of Joshua Tree.
-However, that entrance can get pretty busy in peak season.
+Most people coming from Los Angeles and the west enter the park at the town of Joshua Tree.
+However, that entrance can get really busy in peak season.

-If you are coming from the west, and want to avoid crowds, you could enter at the Black Rock entrance station, which is before you get to Joshua Tree town.
+If you are coming from the west, and want to avoid crowds, you could enter at the Black Rock entrance station, which is before you get to the town of Joshua Tree.
 This entrance station is located near the town of Yucca Valley.
 The drawback is, it’s difficult to access the rest of the park from that entrance.

 To avoid a bottle neck at the busiest times, drive a little further east, past the Joshua Tree township and enter at the Twenty Nine Palms entrance.
 You’re still close enough to civilization, if you weren’t planning on staying in the park.
-The town of Twenty Nine Palms is adorable.
-I loved the art and murals they have around town.
+The town of Twenty Nine Palms is adorable, has plenty of restaurants and hotels.
+I loved the vibe of of the town and art and murals.
 This entrance is also the best if you are coming from Las Vegas.

 Southerner Says: if you do enter at Twenty Nine Palms, drive Park Boulevard back north in reverse for stunning views of the valley and the Pinto Mountains that line the east side of the park as you leave.